-- 51. The Monitoring Officer's role encompasses both proactive and reactive elements.
-The proactive role centres on raising standards, encouraging ethical behaviour, increasing awareness and utilisation of the elements of good governance and ensuring that robust procedures are in place across the whole of the Council. - 52.
-The reactive role focuses on taking appropriate action to deal with issues and potential problems as they arise.
-The Monitoring Officer's effectiveness in this role is in turn dependent on effective systems and procedures being in place to identify problems and ensure that Members, Officers and public are aware of appropriate channels to raise concerns. - 53.
-Given the changed role of the Committee there is no need to set out a formal work programme.
-Clearly, there will be a need to review the experience of the standards framework.
-I would not recommend a review at this point as the table at Para.36 still does not provide sufficient or compelling experience of the new regime to warrant a review.
+58. The Monitoring Officer's role encompasses both proactive and reactive elements.
+The proactive role centres on raising standards, encouraging ethical behaviour, increasing awareness and utilisation of the elements of good governance and ensuring that robust procedures are in place across the whole of the Council.

+59. The reactive role focuses on taking appropriate action to deal with issues and potential problems as they arise.
+The Monitoring Officer's effectiveness in this role is in turn dependent on effective systems and procedures being in place to identify problems and ensure that Members, Officers and public are aware of appropriate channels to raise concerns.

-54. IMPLICATIONS
+60. Given the changed role of the Committee there is no need to set out a formal work programme.
+In the light of experience of the standards framework, I would not recommend a review at this point as the table at Para.43 still does not provide sufficient or compelling experience of the new regime to warrant a review.

 Issue Implications Corporate Plan The role of the Monitoring Officer is pivotal to good governance and providing assurance.
-Financial, Resource and The role is part of the Corporate Services Director's duties; he has access to resources within the organisation to enable him to

-Property perform his statutory duties.
+Financial, Resource and Property The role is part of the Corporate Services Director's duties; he has access to resources within the organisation to enable him to perform his statutory duties.
 The issue of costs of any investigation under the local arrangements remains a concern although reciprocal arrangements exist between the MKIP partners.
 Legal and Statutory These are set out in Para 2 of the report Crime and Disorder Not directly relevant to this annual report Risk Management and Health and Safety None directly arising from this annual report.
 Hell and well being None directly arising from this annual report.
 Equality and Diversity The authority's governance framework is underpinned by the Corporate Equality and Diversity Policy and procedures